Scale & Clean

 Implant Retained Dentures

-You don’t like smiling because of your missing tooth.
-It’s embarrassing to have a gap in your smile, and you’re tired of hiding it with your hand when you laugh.
+You don’t like smiling because of your missing tooth and you’re tired of covering it with your hand when you laugh.

 With an affordable single tooth implant, you can get back the confidence that comes with having a beautiful smile.
 Your new crown will provide the appearance and comfort of a natural tooth.

 A single implant is an affordable option for replacing one lost natural tooth.
 One dental implant and a single crown are used to replace a single lost natural tooth by placing the dental implant into the jawbone, where it fuses with bone tissue over time.
 In this way, we can place a crown on the dental implant, which looks and feels completely natural.
 It’s easy to restore function and comfort with Smiles in Currambine!

 A single tooth implant procedure is an excellent approach to replacing a single missing tooth.
 It provides several advantages over other artificial tooth replacement options.

 Our single implants offer a permanent solution for your missing tooth, giving you a beautiful and seamless smile that boosts your confidence.
 With the latest technology and high-quality materials in implant dentistry, we ensure exceptional outcomes that last a lifetime.